Aciculopoda: Discovery

 The fossil was discovered in the Woodford Shale, exposed at the Ryan Quarry, in Pontotoc County, Oklahoma.
 The Woodford Shale is a dark-colored siliceous shale which outcrops to the north-east and the south-west of the Arbuckle Mountains in Oklahoma.
 It contains "radiolarians, conodonts, sponge spicules, ammonoid and nautiloid cephalopods, inarticulate brachiopods [...] and small phyllocarid arthropods", and spans the Devonian–Carboniferous boundary.
 The strata which produced Aciculopoda are thought on the basis of conodont biostratigraphy to be from the Famennian.

 Description

 The holotype of Aciculopoda mapesi is housed at the United States National Museum as lot USNM 540766.
 The animal is 68.8 mm long, of which the anterior 31 mm is the cephalothorax.
 The pleon (abdomen) is around 62 mm long, along its curved dorsal margin, and about 9 mm deep at its base.
 The cuticle is missing from the pleon, exposing the well-preserved muscles beneath.

 Etymology

 The genus name Aciculopoda is said to be derived from the Latin acicula ("needle") and "poda" ("foot"), referring to the sharp spines on the pereiopods.
-Pes is however used for "foot" in classical and botanical Latin,. while in ancient Greek, pous (πούς) is used.
+Pes is however used for "foot" in classical Latin,. while in ancient Greek, pous (πούς) is used.
 The specific epithet commemorates Royal Mapes, who discovered the specimen and has published widely on fossil crustaceans.